Frater-SDK/frater/docs/index.md

  - Message Broker for message passing between components - `Apache Kafka`

 ### Planned features:

  - Web UI for result visualization and analysis
  - Running custom experiments through Web UI
  - Model/Component Zoo for getting available components

+### Planned Out of the Box Components:

+ - Video cache and server for handling video stream input
+ - Off the shelf object detection
+ - Off the shelf activity detection

 ### System Requirements
-These requirements are for running the full system out of the box
+These requirements are for running the full system out of the box:

 - `docker`
 - `docker-compose`